itz-me-zappex/flux/README.md

 ### Does that daemon reduce performance?
 - Daemon uses event-based algorithm to obtain info about windows and processes, when you switching between windows daemon consumes a bit CPU time and just chills out when you doing stuff in single window.
 Performance loss should not be noticeable even on weak systems.

-### Which DE/WM/GPU daemon supports?
-- Daemon compatible with all X11 window managers (and desktop environments respectively) and does not depend on neither GPU nor driver version as it relies on X11 event system.

 ### May I get banned in game because of this daemon?
 - Nowadays, anti-cheats are pure garbage, developed by freaks without balls, and you may get banned even for a wrong click or sudden mouse movement, I am not even talking about bans because of broken libs provided with games by developers themselves.
 But daemon by its nature should not trigger anticheat, anyway, I am not responsible for your actions, so - use it carefully and do not write me if you get banned.